NocturnalSolutions/KituraBook/appendices/b-spm.md

 * Check that all of the paths to Git repositories in your Package.swift file end with `.git`; for example, `https://github.com/IBM-Swift/Kitura.git` instead of `https://github.com/IBM-Swift/Kitura`.
 If you try to access the latter as a Git repository, GitHub’s servers will dutifully represent it as a Git repository and let you get away with it - but then if some other project in your dependency tree depends on the same repository and its Package.swift *does* include the path with `.git`, SPM might get confused and think it’s looking at two separate packages.
 * Try narrowing down which line in your `dependencies` array is “broken” by commenting them out one by one and running `swift package resolve` after each.
 Once `swift package resolve` works, the problem probably lies with the last line you commented out.
 * Ensure that the release number you are trying to reference actually exists.
 Sometimes people copy-and-paste a line in the `dependencies` array and change the repo URL, but forget to change the release part and end up referencing releases that don’t exist.
 * Using Xcode and not seeing the dependency you added appear in your Xcode project?
 Remember that you have to re-run `swift package generate-xcodeproj` whenever you add or update a dependency.
 If you *do* see the dependency in Xcode but Xcode still shows you an error about the module not being available, try building your project anyway - it might just work.
-Xcode sometimes gets confused about what code it actually has available.
+Xcode sometimes gets confused about what code it actually has available for compilation.
-* If a dependency is not being added to your project when you run `swift package resolve`, that you not only added the path and version information under the top-level `dependencies` parameter but also added the library name to the `dependencies` array in the target definition.
+* If a dependency is not being added to your project when you run `swift package resolve`, check that you not only added the path and version information under the top-level `dependencies` parameter but also added the library name to the `dependencies` array in the target definition.
 * The Delete Freakin’ Everything approach: If at any time you think SPM might be confused about its own state, `swift package reset; rm Package.resolved; swift package resolve` will delete everything SPM has checked out so far and what tags/releases/commits it thinks it needs to check out based on the Package.swift file.
 It will then re-parse the Package.swift file and try again.